User Tools

 Dome hardware

 The dome has motorized upper and lower slit sections.
 Control of the upper slit and dome rotation is done through a custom relay box on the S side of the dome constructed by the Autoscope Corporation; the lower slit is controlled through a box on the N side, designed and constructed by Dave Woods.
 There is a manual/automatic toggle to allow dome control either through switches on the side of the boxes, or via remote control.
 Relays to control the dome motors are 24V relays and are activated by setting input control lines to ground.
 The 24V power is supplied externally.
+A watchdog is implemented in automatic mode such that +24V needs to be supplied or else dome shutter will automatically close.

 There is a magnetic home sensor installed on the E side of the dome; the home position when the magnet on the dome lines up with the sensor places the slit at an azimuth of 80 degrees.